ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

   - Facilities to support generation of sub-second timestamps, usually in the event clock resolution
   - Precisely latching the timestamp in an Event Receiver, on request or when an event code has been received.

-The timestamp support guarantees that all event receivers (and generators) in the same distribution will have precisely synchronized timestamp, up to the resolution of the event clock.
+The timestamp support guarantees that all event receivers (and generators) in the same distribution setup will have precisely synchronized timestamps, up to the resolution of the event clock.
 For example, 100 MHz event clock results in highest timestamp resolution of 10 nanoseconds.

 The seconds value to be distributed has to be provided to the Event Generator.